 For this program, students will need to be at least 18 years old or older.
 They'll also need to pass a drug and criminal background check and possess a valid driver's license.
 To complete the degree, students will need to maintain a GPA of 2.00 or better.
 This program is designed to prepare students for certification by the National Institute for Automotive Service Excellence (ASE).

 Located in Schriever, which is about 55 miles from Baton Rouge, Fletcher Technical Community College offers technical diploma and certificate programs in automotive technology.
 The school's automotive technology courses generally include classroom sessions and practical application.
 Applicants are expected to have a high school diploma or GED.

 Technical Diploma - Automotive Technology

 Students may also pursue a certificate program in automotive technology, which allows for a shorter but more intensive course of study.
-Rather than complete all eight program areas, students complete between 2-4 subjects and earn their certificate.
+Students can pick from one of three options, each requiring 18 hours of credits for completion of the program.